-- The coach must be parked and level before attempting to operate the automatic antenna dish. - There must be a clear "line of sight" to the satellite.
-Mountains, buildings, trees, telephone poles and other obstructions can all block the satellite signal from reaching the dish. - When activated while parked, the dish antenna will raise into position and seek the selected satellite automatically. - Press the SAT switch on the Video Selection Panel to connect the Satellite System to the TV.
+The coach must be parked and level before attempting to operate the automatic antenna dish.

+- There must be a clear "line of sight" to the satellite.
+Mountains, buildings, trees, telephone poles and other obstructions can all block the satellite signal from reaching the dish. - When activated while parked, the dish antenna will seek the selected satellite automatically. - Press the SAT switch on the Video Selection Panel to connect the Satellite System to the TV.